 Injection/infusion site reactions

-Injection site reactions (including rash, redness, inflammation, pain and bruising) were reported in patients treated with Fiasp (1.3% vs.1.0% in comparator).
+Injection/infusion site reactions (including rash, redness, inflammation, bruising, and itching) was reported in patients treated with Fiasp (1.0% vs. 0.7% in comparator).
 These reactions are usually mild and transitory and they normally disappear during continued treatment.